Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The secret of change is to focus all your energy not on fighting the old, but on building the new."
+> "Success comes from knowing that you did your best to become the best that you are capable of becoming."
-> — **Dan Millman**
+> — **John Wooden**

 ---